-- 1 Put Pro Tools LE in Record mode. - 2 Enable and configure the click, and set a default tempo and meter for the session. - 3 Enable Wait for Note or Countoff In the Transport window. - 4 Make sure MIDI > MIDI Thru is selected, then play some notes on your MIDI controller.
-The MIDI instrument assigned to the track should sound, and the track's meters should register MIDI activity. - 5 In the Transport window, click Return to Zero so the start and end times are cleared.
-This ensures that you'll start recording from the beginning of the track. - 6 Click Record in the Transport window. - If using Wait for Note, the Play, Record, and Wait for Note buttons flash.
+- 1 Choose MIDI >Input Devices and make sure the MIDI device is selected. - 2 Make sure MIDI > MIDI Thru is selected, then play some notes on your MIDI controller.
+The MIDI instrument assigned to the track should sound, and the track's meters should register MIDI activity. - 3 In the Transport window, click Return to Zero so the start and end times are cleared.
+This ensures that you'll start recording from the beginning of the track. - 4 Click Record in the Transport window. - If using Wait for Note, the Play, Record, and Wait for Note buttons flash.
 Recording begins when the first MIDI event is received. - If using Countoff, click Play.
-The Record and Play buttons flash during the Countoff after which, recording begins. - 7 When you have finished recording, click Stop in the Transport window.
+The Record and Play buttons flash during the Countoff-after which. recording begins. - 5 When you have finished recording, click Stop in the Transport window.
 The newly recorded MIDI data appears as a MIDI region in the Edit window, and in the MIDI Regions List.